All Episodes

 We need to reduce the number of casinos here by 30%.

-I shouldn't do this, but I will.
+I should probably shouldn't do this, but I will.

 By the way, I just sent the link for this DC super map illustration.

-I was talking about up to Coco at rushlimbaugh.com.
+I was a super zip illustration I was talking about up to Coco at rushlimbaugh.com.

-Uh, and you'll be able to see it for yourself.
+Coco will get that and he'll post that link and you'll be able to see it for yourself.

-Now, if you just take wealthiest zip codes, and forget the education level, remember it's those two things combined that equal a super zip code for the Washington Post calculation.
+Now, if you just take wealthiest zip codes and forget the education level, remember it's those two things combined that equal a super zip code for the Washington Post calculation.

 Jupiter Island, Florida, which is one county north of here, is always in the top two or three wealthiest zip codes in the country.